willfurnass/sheffield_hpc/bessemer/GPUComputingBessemer.rst

    AMD-compatible modules by 'unusing' the default modules area and 'using' the alternate ``eb-znver3`` area.
    Available modules can then be listed with the ``modules avail`` command."

+   Note that if you've compiled any software in your :ref:`home, fastdata or shared areas <filestore>` using other nodes in Bessemer then this may or may not run on these AMD nodes depending on the extent to which the compilation process optimised the code for Intel CPUs.
+   You may need to recompile.

    Many users of these nodes will want to use the :ref:`Conda <python_conda_bessemer>` package manager to install software;